-These two swimming pool and spa tests are carried out several times a day according to swimming pool health code standards.
+These two-swimming pool and spa tests are carried out several times a day according to swimming pool health code standards.

 Your swimming pool and spa water chemistry can be affected by several factors which include:

-By doing this, you will ensure that your swimming pool disinfectant system, is keeping up with the bather load demand.
+By doing this, you will ensure that your swimming pool disinfectant system is keeping up with the bather load demand.

-When it comes to pH level testing, the procedure is a fairly straight forward one.
+When it comes to pH level testing, the procedure is a straightforward one.
 A solution called Phenol red is used during the test of your swimming pool water sample.
 There is also the use of pH test strips for this pool water testing procedure.

 You can achieve this by adding one drop of a chlorine neutralizer...marked R-0007 in your Taylor test kit into your water sample.
 This is done before you add your pH indicator.